ToastHawaii/osm-apps-catalog/docs/docs/README.md

-# About OpenStreetMap Apps Catalog
+# About OSM Apps Catalog

 **Experience the world in a creative, productive and unexpected way.**